Fantoche

-Fantoche is an animation film festival with international participation and takes place each year in the city of Baden, Switzerland.
+Fantoche is an animation film festival with international participation that takes place annually in the city of Baden, Switzerland.

 The first Fantoche took place in 1995 with the goal to enrich the Swiss cultural life with an animation film festival of international reach.
-Today, Fantoche has become indeed an inter branch meeting point for visual media.
-All kinds of different animation films, most of them Short films but some feature-length movies as well, are shown in four different cinemas.
+Today, Fantoche has become a multidisciplinary meeting point for visual media.
+All kinds of different animated films, most of them Short films but some feature-length movies as well, are shown in four different cinemas.

-The festival sets various priorities like the Swiss film industry, children's film, history, Asia, the US, etc. The competition programme aims to challenge the artistic border of animation film and to push it forward.
+The festival sets various priorities like the Swiss film industry, children's film, history, Asia, the US, etc. The competition program aims to challenge the artistic border of animated films and to push it forward.

 Award winner

-In 2005 an amount of 23'000 Swiss francs has been awarded in the following categories:
+In 2005, an amount of 23,000 Swiss francs was awarded in the following categories: